 Design describes the act of planning, preparing and creating objects or systems.
 Master of Design graduates specialize in a wide range of concentrations, sectors and areas.
 Interior Design, Product Design, Digital Design, Events Design, Fashion Design and many more are some of the possible specializations for prospective Master of Design students.
 Universities and academic institutions in Denmark cater to Danish and international students, offering comprehensive programs that teach the essential knowledge and skills necessary for success in a design career.

 Master of Design programs at universities in Denmark usually take about two years to complete, although that time frame may vary based on study mode: whether students study full time or part time.
 In order to graduate, most Master of Design students in Denmark will be required to submit a master's thesis or dissertation project.
 This project is the culmination of several months' work, research, preparation, creation and presentation, and is a valuable product proving the Master of Design graduate in Denmark has a depth of knowledge about their subject.

 If you are interested in continuing your university career with a graduate degree in Denmark, a Master of Design program could be right for you!
 Scroll down and read more, today!

-During your study the main subjects are: how to inform in an objective way – to improve communication by strategy – to bring awareness or change behavior, or how to deliver an holistic service or experience by interaction.
+During your study the main subjects are: how to inform in an objective way – to improve communication by strategy – to bring awareness or change behaviour, or how to deliver a holistic service or experience by interaction.

 To load design effectively with value, the programme focuses on the post concept phase: strategy, validation and framing.
 That’s of course, beside the well known pre-concept phase: research, analysing/synthesising and idea generation.... [-]